nate-thegrate/vegan-chef/README.md

 #### Potato Pearls
 - rating: 7/10
 - buy it: [Amazon](https://www.amazon.com/dp/B072TNNJC4), $0.45/oz
-- Some food (like dinner rolls) can taste better with a bit of potato. `Natural and artificial flavors (milk)` is one of the ingredients in the potato pearls from the Amazon link above, so it might not be 100% vegan but IMO it's close enough.
+- Some food (like dinner rolls) can taste better with a bit of potato. `Natural and artificial flavors (milk)` is one of the ingredients in the potato pearls that I've linked, so it might not be 100% vegan but IMO it's close enough.

 #### Nutritional Yeast
 - rating: 6.5/10